AdobeDocs/campaign-web.en/help/adoption/get-started/overview.md

 Adobe Campaign v8 is available as a Managed Cloud Service, providing proactive oversight, timely alerting, and service governance.
 Adobe Managed Cloud Service provides marketers with a more agile, secure and scalable cross-channel campaign management solution with a low total cost of ownership.
 The new offering combines services with proactive oversight and timely alerting.

+## Campaign Standard capabilities added into v8 {#ac-v8-added}

+For you to transition smoothly to Campaign v8, key Campaign Standard capabilities have been added to Campaign v8.
+They are detailed in [this documentation](https://experienceleague.adobe.com/docs/experience-cloud/campaign/campaign-standard-migration-home.html){target="_blank"}.

+* **Dynamic Reporting**: Dynamic Reporting provides fully customizable and real-time reports to measure the impact of your marketing activities.
+It adds access to profile data, enabling demographic analysis by profile dimensions such as gender, city and age in addition to functional email campaign data like opens and clicks.
+[Learn more](https://experienceleague.adobe.com/docs/experience-cloud/campaign/reporting/get-started-reporting.html){target="_blank"}.

+* **Centralized branding**: Every company has brand visual and technical guidelines.
+With Adobe Campaign, you can define a set of specification to present a consistent brand to your customers, from logos to technical aspects, such as email sender, URL or domains.
+[Learn more](https://experienceleague.adobe.com/docs/experience-cloud/campaign/branding/branding-gs.html)

+* **Rest APIs** - As a Campaign Stardard migrated user, you can use Rest APIs to create integrations for Adobe Campaign and build your own ecosystem by interfacing Adobe Campaign with the panel of technologies that you use.
+[Learn more](https://experienceleague.adobe.com/docs/experience-cloud/campaign/apis/get-started-apis.html){target="_blank"}.

+* **Landing pages** - Some improvements have been brought to Campaign v8 landing pages to ensure feature parity with Campaign Standard.
+Learn more in the [release notes](../../v8/rn/release-notes.md#new-24-4) and the landing page [documentation](../landing-pages/get-started-lp.md).

+* **Visual fragments** - Visual fragments are reusable visual components that can be referenced in one or more email deliveries or in content templates.
+When modifying a fragment, every content using it is updated.
+This functionality allows to prebuild multiple custom content blocks that can be used by marketing users to quickly assemble message contents in an improved design process.
+[Learn more](../../v8//content/use-visual-fragments.md)

 ## Key differences between Campaign Standard and Campaign v8 {#experiences}

 Most concepts are similar between Adobe Campaign v8 and Adobe Campaign Standard.
 However, there are a few differences as described below.